Skip to content

 DynamoDB

-Install with: pip install 'slack-machine[dynamodb]'
+Install with: uv add 'slack-machine[dynamodb]'

 This backend stores data in DynamoDB.
 DynamoDB is a managed NoSQL datastore on AWS that, among other things, allows for easy persistance of objects by key.
 The DynamoDB backend requires either a set of valid AWS account credentials, or a locally running DynamoDB test bed, such as the one included in localstack.
 This backend requires the environment variables or path-based AWS credentials that are normally used to access AWS services.
 The following are optional parameters that can be set in your local_settings.py or SM_ environment variable slack-machine settings: